 - How to protect your body and fall safely

-You’ll also learn practical ways to help you and others become more confident in chaotic situations, and how to make training sessions effective regardless of the environment, the temperature, and the logistics.
+- How to make training sessions effective regardless of the environment, the temperature, and the logistics

 What Our Students Are Saying

 “With Combatives, Vic distills a lifetime of learning and training into what actually works in real life scenarios and what can be easily trained – and remembered – in an emergency situation.
 A cool arm bar or big roundhouse kick might look cool in a movie, but might not be practical in real-life.
 It has to be simple & effective enough that even your grandmother could learn it, remember it, and do it, if necessary…Overall, I felt the experience was really empowering and I wished more women would come out and take it.
 I think it’s a great foundation for women to use to learn awareness and how to protect themselves…Yes, it might stretch you a bit, but it will be in a good way – and a pretty practical one!”

 – Dr. Christa Whiteman (click here to read more of Christa’s thoughts about MovNat Combatives)